 Santa Rosa and San Jacinto Mountains National Monument in Palm Springs

-Perched high above Palm Springs, California, find an alpine forest boasting towering trees with summer temperatures rarely reaching 80F.
-As the seasons change, the treed oasis transforms into a winter wonderland perfect for a day of sledding or snow-shoed exploring.
-First climb aboard the Palm Springs Aerial Tramway for a breathtaking ride in the world’s largest rotating tram cars.
+Perched high above Palm Springs, California, is an alpine forest boasting towering trees.
+Summer temperatures rarely reach 80, and as the seasons change, the treed oasis transforms into a winter wonderland perfect for a day of sledding or snowshoeing.
+First, climb aboard the Palm Springs Aerial Tramway for a breathtaking ride in the world’s largest rotating tram cars.

-Looking for a unique way to explore Palm Spring, California’s national park site?
+Looking for a unique way to explore Palm Springs, California’s national park site?
 The Palm Springs Aerial Tramway ascends 2.5 miles to the Santa Rosa and San Jacinto Mountains National Monument.
+This is one of the Best National Parks Close to LA.

 Where’s the Santa Rosa and San Jacinto Mountains

 The Palm Springs Aerial Tramway is located six miles from downtown Palm Springs.
 Open seven days a week with seasonal hours.
-Admission for tram but the national monument is free.
+Tram adult admission is $30.95 and kids (3 to 10) are $18.95 but the national monument is free.

 Santa Rosa and San Jacinto Mountains National Monument Planning Guide